 Faro Travel Guide

-The provincial capital of the Algarve, Faro is a modern, lively city with attractive shopping precincts, good restaurants and a frenetic nightlife, an exciting holiday destination.
-Thousands of travellers pass through the city en route to and from the resorts of the Algarve.
-Those who choose to linger awhile will find a town full of charm and colour with an interesting history and the feel of a true Portuguese fishing port.
+The provincial capital of the Algarve, Faro, is a modern, lively city with attractive shopping precincts, good restaurants and a frenetic nightlife.
+It makes the city an exciting holiday destination in its own right, as well as a useful regional transport hub.
+Thousands of travellers pass through Faro en route to the popular resorts of the Algarve.
+Those who choose to linger will find a town full of charm and the feel of a true Portuguese fishing port.